Raphael2308/Global-Chat-Python/README.md

 ## What is the Global Chat BOT?

 The Global Chat BOT is a small hobby of mine, where I took a simple base and improved upon it.
 The original base code is from [CoasterFreak](https://www.youtube.com/watch?v=Ri8RP5AVAFc&list=PLSgiAkLaBUJ8hZUaDs1AcEQ-e1oSBChy1&index=9).
+And thanks to [Sanamo](https://www.youtube.com/@sanamopy) for some discord.py tutorials.
 IMPORTANT: The code may not necessarily be the best, but it should suffice for a smaller Global Chat for up to 200 servers.

 If you'd like to test the features of the Global Chat BOT, feel free to invite the original BOT: [Invite](https://discord.com/oauth2/authorize?client_id=1177590897152622672&permissions=1101659499601&scope=bot%20applications.commands)